 Lesson Nine – Most mFIs Require Outside Funding

 While financial viability should be the objective of mFIs, the experience indicates that most mFIs would require outside finances for commencement and a gestation period.
 Such assistance should be in the form of seed capital, funds for expanding activities and to defray administrative expenditure.
-Other expenditure is likely to be so high in the beginning that a relatively high interest rate above the average of market rate but below he informal moneylender rates is not likely to cover costs.
+Another expenditure is likely to be so high in the beginning that a relatively high-interest rate above the average of market-rate but below he informal moneylender rates is not likely to cover costs.
 Therefore, substantial outside assistance would be needed to enlarge the number of mFIs and their outreach.
 Yet, the ultimate and only sustainable strategy is one where mFIs are solidly grounded in local resources.

 Lesson Ten – Credit Alone Cannot Achieve Objectives